Kathya-P/Kathya-P/README.md

 ### 👩‍💻 about me

-studying software development engineering at **UNICAES** — always coding with music on.
+studying software development engineering at **UNICAES** — always coding with coffee & music on.

 ---